256hax/mad-mints/README.md

 # Mad Mints
-Improves the speed of (minting) transactions.
+Improves the speed of minting NFTs transaction.
 With this approach, you'll be able to handle high demand and experience incredible UX.

-We call "Mad Mints".
+Named "Mad Mints".

 Experimental purpose only.
 Codes and documents are unofficial, in my opinion.